Casey Matthews

-Casey Christopher Matthews (born January 16, 1989) is an American former professional football linebacker who played four seasons in the National Football League (NFL).
+Casey Christopher Matthews (born January 16, 1989) is an American former professional football player who was a linebacker for four seasons in the National Football League (NFL).
 He played college football for the Oregon Ducks and was selected by the Philadelphia Eagles in the fourth round of the 2011 NFL draft.
 He is the brother of Clay Matthews III.

 Early life

 Matthews attended Oaks Christian School in Westlake Village, California, where he played for the Oaks Christian Lions high school football team.
 During his junior year, he recorded 132 tackles and four quarterback sacks.
 As a senior, he recorded 158 tackles, ten sacks, and two interceptions.
 The Oaks Christian Lions posted a 15–0 record as the California Interscholastic Federation (CIF) Division III state champions and finished as the sixth-ranked team in the USA Today national rankings.
 As both a junior and senior, Matthews was named an all-Tri Valley League player, defensive player of the year, and all-county player.

 Considered a three-star recruit by Rivals.com, Matthews was listed as the No. 17 inside linebacker in the nation in 2007.
 He chose Oregon over offers from Arizona State, California, Colorado, Georgia Tech and Ole Miss.